Commonfare-net/secrets/resources/public/static/README.md

 Secrets and the FXC "simple secret sharing" protocol and library are designed, written and maintained by Denis Roio <jaromil@dyne.org>

-Tanks for ideas and inspirations to Marco Sachy and Enric Durán Giralt.
+Thanks for ideas and inspirations to Marco Sachy and Enric Durán Giralt.

 ```
 This program is free software: you can redistribute it and/or modify